Our Mission

 Native Planting at the Uxbridge Countryside Preserve

 North Durham Nature members Derek Connelly James Kamstra, Mark Humphrey and trail volunteer Norine Blyth planted 70 native grasses and 25 wildflowers in the Uxbridge Countryside Preserve Sunday morning.
 This restoration will help compete with the invading exotics.
-Autumn olive shrubs from China were found growing in one planting area.
+Autumn Olive shrubs, a recent invasive from Asia, were found growing in one planting area.
 Anyone interested in helping maintain these natural areas can contact Derek Connelly at ndnature7@gmail.com

 North Durham Nature Newsletter is now Online!